 - Insertions: New text appears underlined and in a different color.

-- Deletions: Removed text will show up with a strikethrough and appear in a balloon on the side.
+- Deletions: Removed text will appear with a strikethrough and in a balloon in the margin.

 - Formatting Changes: Adjustments like bolding or italics will appear in balloons.